nrwl/nx-workshop/docs/lab15/LAB.md

         runs-on: ubuntu-latest # the image our job will run on
         name: Test Store # the name that will appear on the Actions UI
         steps: # what steps it will perform
-          - uses: actions/checkout@v1 # checkout whatever branch the PR is using
+          - uses: actions/checkout@v3 # checkout whatever branch the PR is using
+            with:
+              fetch-depth: 0
           - uses: bahmutov/npm-install@v1 # trigger an `npm install`
           - run: npx nx test store # test the "store" project
       test-api:
         runs-on: ubuntu-latest
         name: Test API
         steps:
-          - uses: actions/checkout@v1
+          - uses: actions/checkout@v3
+            with:
+              fetch-depth: 0
           - uses: bahmutov/npm-install@v1
           - run: npx nx test api
     ```